-- blood stasis
+- increase blood flow

 There’s no definitive answer to the question about acupuncture working for endometriosis.
-The closest answer would be that acupuncture could help some women deal with the discomfort of endometriosis, but more studies are necessary.
+The closest answer would be that acupuncture could help some people deal with the discomfort of endometriosis, but more studies are necessary.

 2011 articlein the New England Journal of Medicine cited a trial that showed the efficacy of Japanese-style acupuncture for endometriosis-related pain.
 The article concluded that data from large, randomized, controlled trials is needed to confirm these findings.

 The first step your doctor might recommend is to treat your endometriosis with over-the-counter (OTC) pain medications such as NSAIDs.

 - hormonal contraceptives